Henryk07/ESP3201_Project/README.md

 S_testing_datas_labels means with label not combined train and test together

 S_training_datas_labels means with label not combined train and test together

+### Model

+model_20E_fulldata.h5 means model trained with 20 epochs and full dataset

+model_test_smalldata.h5 means model trained with 20 epochs and small dataset

+model_20E_6_4.h5 means model trained with 20 epochs and 60% for training 40% for testing